ZoneMinder/zoneminder/docs/userguide/definemonitor.rst

 Device Format
     Enter the video format of the video stream.
 This is defined in various system files (e.g. /usr/include/linux/videodev.h) but the two most common are 0 for PAL and 1 for NTSC.
 Capture Palette
     Finally for the video part of the configuration enter the colour depth.
 ZoneMinder supports a handful of the most common palettes, so choose one here.
-If in doubt try grey first, and then 24 bit colour.
-If neither of these work very well then YUV420P or one of the others probably will.
-There is a slight performance penalty when using palettes other than grey or 24 bit colour as an internal conversion is involved.
-These other formats are intended to be supported natively in a future version but for now if you have the choice choose one of grey or 24 bit colour.
+If in doubt try 32 bit colour first, then 24 bit colour, then grey.
+If none of these work very well, and your camera is local, then YUV420P or one of the others probably will.
+There is a slight performance penalty when using palettes other than 32, 24, or grey palettes as an internal conversion is involved.
+Recent versions of ZoneMinder support 32bit colour.
+This capture palette provides a performance boost when used on all modern Intel-based processors.
 Capture Width/Height
     The dimensions of the video stream your camera will supply.
 If your camera supports several just enter the one you'll want to use for this application, you can always change it later.
 However I would recommend starting with no larger than 320x240 or 384x288 and then perhaps increasing and seeing how performance is affected.
 This size should be adequate in most cases.
 Some cameras are quite choosy about the sizes you can use here so unusual sizes such as 197x333 should be avoided initially.
 Keep aspect ratio